sunny-yadav05/Portfolio/README.md

 domain (`xxxxxx.cloudfront.net`) and confirmed it loads over HTTPS with a valid padlock.

-### 9. (Optional) Custom domain
-Skipped for now — can be added later via Route 53 + an ACM certificate.

 ## Why CloudFront and not just the S3 URL directly?
 S3 static website endpoints only serve over HTTP.
 CloudFront sits in front of S3, caches content at edge locations closer to users (faster load times), and